elizabeth-poggie/elizabeth-poggie/_content/notes/lab-1-intro-to-programming.md

 +-+-+-+-+
 ```

-And a 3 by 3 board that is currently in play would look like this:
+And this is what a 3 by 3 board that is currently in play would look like:

 ```text
 +-+-+-+